zphzhg/test-travis-ci/README.md

 ### Deploy Scripts

-Thus travis can access your server without any limits, we can write a deploy script and run it throught travis.
+Thus travis can access your server without any limits, we can write a deploy script and run it through travis.

 ```bash
 echo "Auto Deploy Success" >> a.log